-- · Check gasketing for wear, and replace if necessary. - Remove ashes from the ash pan and replace with a moisture absorbing material (such as kitty litter) to keep the interior of the stove dry. - Clean the dust from the inner sides of bottom, rear or pipe heat shields if your stove is equipped with them.
-Clean surfaces are better heat reflectors than dirty surfaces. - · Touch up the black paint. - Inspect for and remove ash build-up behind the combustion package.
-This should be done in conjunction with annual cleaning of the chimney connector since this inspection is most conveniently done through the flue collar opening.
-Inspect the passages to either side of the combustion package (a mirror will be helpful) and vacuum away ash using a flexible vacuum hose inserted into each passage.
-Care should be taken not to damage the white fibrous material in this rear chamber.
-(Figure 39)
+- Check gasketing for wear, and replace if necessary. - Remove ashes from the ash pan and replace with a moisture absorbing material (such as kitty litter) to keep the interior of the stove dry. - Inspect and clean the refractory package and catalyst. - Clean the dust from the inner sides of bottom, rear or pipe heat shields if your stove is equipped with them.
+Clean surfaces are better heat reflectors than dirty surfaces. - Touch up the black paint.

-The Chimney Connector
+The Chimney Connector: